Grade Curve Calculator

 F2%Lowest performers

 The calculator automatically assigns grades based on the highest and lowest scores and distributes them accordingly.
+This method distributes students evenly across fixed percentage bands, which may not reflect how scores are actually clustered.

 Grade Curve Calculator with Mean and Standard Deviation